April 7, 2024 | Article by Matt Clark Social Share

 Who can bring a wrongful death case?

 California law designates certain survivors who are entitled to pursue a wrongful death case.
 If the decedent was married, the spouse at the time of death can bring a lawsuit.
 If the decedent also had children, the children can also bring a lawsuit.
 If the decedent has no surviving spouse or children, then the decedent’s parents are allowed to bring a lawsuit.
 Brothers and sisters are entitled to bring a wrongful death action if the decedent has no surviving spouse, children, or parents.
 If the decedent was not married, but had a domestic partner, the domestic partner can file suit.
 If a young child dies, the parents are entitled to bring a wrongful death action.
-The answer as to who exactly can bring a wrongful death action in any given case can be complex; therefore, anyone considering a wrongful death action should consult with an attorney.
+The answer as to who exactly can bring a wrongful death action in any given case can be complex; therefore, anyone considering a wrongful death action should consult with a wrongful death lawsuit attorney.

 What if my relative lives for a period of time after the incident and then dies?